Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Additional properties of mixed lattice groups

 \begin{thm} If $G$ is a quasi-regular mixed lattice group then the following one-sided associative laws

 and one-sided distributive laws

 hold for all $x,y,z\in G$. \end{thm}

-Next we consider the behavior of the mixed envelopes under suprema and infima.
-For the corresponding results in mixed lattice semigroups, see \cite[pp. 22]{ars}.
-In the sequel, $\sup E$ and $\inf E$ stand for the supremum and infimum of a subset $E$ with respect to the initial order $\leq$.
+\blue{ In the sequel, $\sup E$ and $\inf E$ stand for the supremum and infimum of a subset $E$ with respect to the initial order $\leq$.
 The supremum and infimum of $E$ with respect to the specific order $\sleq$ are denoted by $\spsup E$ and $\spinf E$, respectively.

+The following result is originally due to N. Boboc and A. Cornea (see \cite[Proposition 2.1.4]{boboc}).
+The more general mixed lattice version is given in \cite[Theorem 4.2]{ars}.